 Dear Economic Development Loan Fund Borrower:

-Due to the spread of COVID-19 and the emergency quarantine measures being taken, we know that EDLF Borrowers are experiencing a disruption of income impacting Borrower’s ability to make the upcoming monthly payments.
-For these reasons, the Department of Economic Development is deferring all monthly payments for 90 days.
-Deferred payments will be effective immediately.
-This temporary deferment will extend the maturity date of the loan.
+Due to the spread of COVID-19 and the emergency quarantine measures being taken, the Department of Economic Development knows that EDLF Borrowers are experiencing a disruption of income impacting the Borrowers’ ability to make the upcoming monthly payments.

 Economic Development Loan Fund